-Eggs Benedict is easier to make at home than you’d think!
+Eggs Benedict is easy to make at home!
 A perfectly decadent way to start off the weekend or to serve guests at brunch.

 What Is Eggs Benedict?

-Now if that isn’t reason enough to love this easy breakfast dish, it is also ready in under 30 minutes and has a rich, smooth and savory homemade hollandaise sauce.
+Now if that isn’t reason enough to love this easy breakfast dish, it is also ready in under 30 minutes.

 A good benny will have high-quality ingredients like fresh eggs and firm but fluffy English muffins.

-English Muffin: The traditional English muffin is the best option for eggs benedict but in a pinch, a slice of toast or dinner rolls are great options.
-The hollandaise sauce will soak right in!
+English Muffin: English muffin halves are the base of eggs benedict but in a pinch, a slice of toast or dinner rolls are great options.

-Eggs: Simply poached.
+Eggs: Simply poached with slightly runny centers is perfect for eggs benny.
 Easy!
 (Tips to make to make the perfect poached egg here).

-Hollandaise Sauce: Hollandaise sauce may seem difficult but I can assure the recipe below is crazy easy.
-You can also use store-bought hollandaise if you’d prefer.
+Hollandaise Sauce: Hollandaise sauce may seem difficult but I can assure you the recipe below is crazy easy.
+You can also use a packet store-bought hollandaise if you’d prefer.

-If you aren’t using a premade sauce, hollandaise is easy to make in the blender in just a couple of minutes.
-It does contain raw egg yolks, if you don’t want to eat raw egg yolks, you can either use a packet mix or prepare using the double broiler method in the notes of the recipe.
+Hollandaise is easy to make in the blender in just a couple of minutes.
+It does contain raw egg yolks, if you don’t want to eat raw egg yolks, you can either use a packet mix or prepare using the double boiler method in the notes of the recipe.

-- Add egg yolks and seasonings to a blender.
+- Add egg yolks, a bit of fresh lemon juice, and seasonings to a blender.